Food & Drink

 keep it simple

-“We have a strong team at the Rocksalt Group and have done quite a few openings of different venues.
-We’ve never had something in a shipping container before, but that setting speaks for itself.
+Jack Nimmons continues: “The shipping container setting speaks for itself.
 A hospitality venue is really important because you want people to enjoy spending time there.
 And that vista just sets the perfect scene.
 People have loved sitting by the sea from the day we opened.

-“Little Rock is also something slightly different to any other offering on the Harbour Arm.
+“Little Rock is also something slightly different to any other offering at the Harbour.
 It’s the midway point between the street food venue and the fine dining experience of Rocksalt.”

 a turning point for folkestone